-The investment considerations identified below, among others, could adversely affect the sufficiency of Revenues and other Trust Assets held under the Issue M Resolution to fund the timely payment of Principal Installments of and interest on Issue M Bonds, including the Series 2022 Bonds, Program Expenses and Subordinated Program Expenses (if any) or could adversely affect the market value of, or the existence of a secondary market for, the Series 2022 Bonds, including in particular the Subordinate 2022C Bonds.
+The investment considerations identified below, among others, could adversely affect the sufficiency of Revenues and other Trust Assets held under the Issue L Resolution to fund the timely payment of Principal Installments of and interest on Issue L Bonds, including the Series 2023 Bonds, Program Expenses and Subordinated Program Expenses (if any) or could adversely affect the market value of, or the existence of a secondary market for, the Series 2023 Bonds, including in particular the Subordinate 2023 C Bonds.
 This caption is an attempt to describe in summary fashion certain such investment considerations, but does not include all investment considerations and does not constitute a comprehensive description of the investment considerations addressed.
-Additional investment considerations relating to an investment in the Issue M Bonds are described throughout this Official Statement, whether or not specifically designated as investment considerations.
+Additional investment considerations relating to an investment in the Issue L Bonds are described throughout this Official Statement, whether or not specifically designated as investment considerations.
 There can be no assurance that other investment considerations will not become material in the future.
 Investors should read this Official Statement in its entirety, including the Appendices hereto.

-Redemption of Series 2022 Bonds
+Redemption of Series 2023 Bonds

-The Series 2022 Bonds are subject to redemption prior to maturity as a result of certain Excess Revenues.
-Excess Revenues may result from Issue M Loan portfolio payment performance that meets or exceeds or otherwise varies from assumptions utilized by the Authority for purposes of structuring the Series 2022 Bonds.
-A potential factor which may result in Excess Revenues is that Issue M Loans are subject to prepayment without penalty.
-Numerous sources of such prepayment, including refinancing loans, are available to Issue M Loan borrowers.
+The Series 2023 Bonds are subject to redemption prior to maturity as a result of certain Excess Revenues.
+Excess Revenues may result from Issue L Loan portfolio payment performance that meets or exceeds or otherwise varies from assumptions utilized by the Authority for purposes of structuring the Series 2023 Bonds.
+A potential factor which may result in Excess Revenues is that Issue L Loans are subject to prepayment without penalty.
+Numerous sources of such prepayment, including refinancing loans, are available to Issue L Loan borrowers.
 See the captions "REDEMPTION PROVISIONS-Mandatory Redemption From Excess Revenues" and "-Optional Redemption From Excess Revenues" herein.

-In addition, the Series 2022 Bonds are subject to redemption if, and to the extent that, the Authority does not apply the full amount of the Remaining 2021 Proceeds and the Series 2022 Bond proceeds and other amounts that are available to finance MEFA Education Loans by certain Loan Origination Target Dates and during the Loan Origination Period.
-The Authority currently expects that the Fixed Rate MEFA Loans and MEFA Refinancing Loans to be financed by the Authority with the proceeds of the Series 2022 Bonds and other monies available under the Issue M Resolution (including the Remaining 2021 Proceeds) during the Loan Origination Period will bear effective interest rates, and will offer other terms and conditions, that are competitive with loans that are currently made available by other lenders to eligible borrowers under the MEFA Loan Program.
-The Remaining 2021 Proceeds are expected to be fully committed by no later than September 30, 2022.
+In addition, the Series 2023 Bonds are subject to redemption if, and to the extent that, the Authority does not apply the full amount of the Series 2023 Bond proceeds and other amounts that are available to finance MEFA Education Loans by certain Loan Origination Target Dates and during the Loan Origination Period, as described herein.
+The Authority currently expects that the Fixed Rate MEFA Loans and MEFA Refinancing Loans to be financed by the Authority with the proceeds of the Series 2023 Bonds and other monies available under the Issue L Resolution during the Loan Origination Period will bear effective interest rates, and will offer other terms and conditions, that are competitive with loans that are currently made available by other lenders to eligible borrowers under the MEFA Loan Program.
 However, interest rates and other terms applicable to MEFA Education Loans, or to other loans that are available to potential Fixed Rate MEFA Loan borrowers or MEFA Refinancing Loan borrowers, may change significantly during the Loan Origination Period.
-In addition, numerous other factors may affect the demand for Fixed Rate MEFA Loans and MEFA

-Refinancing Loans during the Loan Origination Period.
-Accordingly, there can be no assurance that the Authority will, in fact, apply the full amount of funds that will be available to it by certain Loan Origination Target Dates and during the Loan Origination Period to finance Fixed Rate MEFA Loans and MEFA Refinancing Loans, and such non-origination would likely result in redemption of Series 2022 Bonds.
+In addition, numerous other factors may affect the demand for Fixed Rate MEFA Loans and MEFA Refinancing Loans during the Loan Origination Period.
+Accordingly, there can be no assurance that the Authority will, in fact, apply the full amount of funds that will be available to it by certain Loan Origination Target Dates and during the Loan Origination Period to finance Fixed Rate MEFA Loans and MEFA Refinancing Loans, and such non-origination would likely result in redemption of Series 2023 Bonds.
 The Authority reserves the right to allocate funds from different sources that are available to it to finance MEFA Education Loans in any manner that it deems appropriate.
-See captions "REDEMPTION PROVISIONS-Mandatory Redemption Resulting From Non-Origination" herein and "APPENDIX F-WEIGHTED AVERAGE LIFE ANALYSIS OF THE SENIOR 2022A TERM BONDS AND THE SENIOR 2022B TERM BONDS" hereto.
+"REDEMPTION PROVISIONS-Mandatory Redemption Resulting From Non-Origination" herein and "APPENDIX G-WEIGHTED AVERAGE LIFE ANALYSIS OF THE SENIOR 2023A BONDS MATURING JULY 1, 2044 AND THE SENIOR 2023B BONDS MATURING JULY 1, 2044" hereto.